Budget Categories: Long list or short list?

 Most people go through each category and see what they can cut back based upon other people’s judgements and where they are spending their money.

-But a budget that sticks is one that resonates with how YOU want to live YOUR life.
+But a budget that sticks is one that resonates with how YOU want to live YOUR life, spending in alignment with YOUR values & priorities.

-Step 1: Fixed, Flexible, Net worth – Simple Budget Categories
+Step 1: Fixed, Flexible, Net Worth Building – Simple Budget Categories

 First, let’s see what expenses we can change without uprooting our life.

-For example, even if your mortgage is high, you might want to find other ways to cut your spending before thinking about selling your house.
+For example, you may not want to start with selling your house even if your mortgage seems high.
+You might want to first find other ways to cut your spending.

 Fixed expenses

 These are things you don’t have control over how much you spend on a monthly basis.
-These bills are coming and you have to pay the amount or else it would significantly change your current life.
+These are regular monthly bills that you have to pay or else it would significantly change your current life.

 Cutting your spending here means making a fairly drastic lifestyle change like moving, selling a car, possibly changing your kids’ school, etc.